nicholas-alonzo/GitHub-Repo-Analysis/README.md

 ## Pull Requests: Characteristics and Successful Merges
 1. What are the most common words shared among the titles of merged pull requests?
 (Q - HP)
-  - Show with a barplot or word cloud
+  - Show with a barplot or word cloud(Finished)

 2. Are merged pull requests typically open by core contributors or external contributors?
 (N - HP)